Donate Today

 HBM Brick Banner.jpg

-The Haverstraw Brick Museum is dedicated to preserving the cultural and historical past of the Village of Haverstraw and the vibrant brick industry which created it.
+The Haverstraw Brick Museum is dedicated to preserving the cultural and historical past of the Village of Haverstraw and the vibrant brick industry that created it.
 Come visit the Museum and relive the impressive history of this fascinating time and unique area along the Hudson.

 The History of Haverstraw